8 Jan 2020 • BLOG - News

-Since 2017 is already in full swing, and we’re totally confident that you haven’t dropped any of your New Year’s resolutions yet, why not add one more into the mix?
-We’ve already told you about the exciting trends we expect to see in email this year, but how are you going to make 2017 your year of email?
+Since 2020 is already in full swing, and we’re totally confident that you haven’t dropped any of your New Year’s resolutions yet, why not add one more into the mix?
+We’ve already told you about the exciting trends we expect to see in an email this year, but what about some cool email campaign ideas to make 2020 your Year of Email?

 Once all the excitement dies down, it’s time to take a rest from sending email campaigns, right?
 Wrong.
 Surprisingly, the post-holiday season is a great time for sales, and a reactivation campaign is the perfect way to get in on the action.
 Try sending out a campaign to encourage your subscribers to visit your store or website again.